Sharif, frontrunner as next Pakistani PM, seen as 'can-do' administrator

 Both brothers have faced numerous corruption cases in the National Accountability Bureau, including under Khan's premiership, but Shehbaz has not been found guilty on any charges.

-(Reporting by Syed Raza Hassan and Gibran Peshimam; Editing by William Mallard and Mike Collett-White)
+(Reporting by Syed Raza Hassan and Gibran Peshimam; Editing by William Mallard, Mike Collett-White and Sanjeev Miglani)